 Please note the video is about a half hour in length and we plan on producing more in the near future.
 Also note that in the near future we will have other videos where we will interview various trading leaders.

-As I write this the crude markets are trading higher and the US Dollar is declining.
+As I write this the crude markets are trading lower and the US Dollar is advancing.
 This is normal.
 Think of it this way.
 If the stock market is trading lower, it's safe to assume that the crude market will follow suit and vice versa.
 Crude trades with the expectation that business activity is expanding.
 The barometer of which is the equities or stock market.
 If you view both the crude and index futures side by side you will notice this.
-Yesterday crude dropped to a low of 95.92 a barrel and held.
+Yesterday June crude dropped to a low of 88.46 a barrel in the overnight session and as of this writing is starting to rebound.
 We'll have to monitor and see if crude either goes lower or holds at the present level.
-It seems that at the present time crude's support is at 93.00 with resistance at 98.00 a barrel.
+We'll have to see where crude falls to before we can establish a support and resistance level.
+At this time crude can fall further.
 This could change.
 All we need do is look at what happened last fall when crude was trading over $100.00 a barrel.
 We'll have to monitor and see.
 Remember that crude is the only commodity that is reflected immediately at the gas pump.

-Crude oil is trading higher and the US Dollar is declining.
+Crude oil is trading lower and the US Dollar is advancing.
 This is normal.
 Crude typically makes 3 major moves (long or short) during the course of any trading day: around 7 AM EST, 9 AM EST and 2 PM EST when the crude market closes.
 If crude makes major moves around those time frames, then this would suggest normal trending, if not it would suggest that something is not quite right.
-If you feel compelled to trade consider doing so after 10 AM when the markets give us better direction.
+If you feel compelled to trade consider doing so after 10:30 AM when the inventory are released and the markets give us better direction.
 As always watch and monitor your order flow as anything can happen in this market.
 This is why monitoring order flow in today's market is crucial.
 We as traders are faced with numerous challenges that we didn't have a few short years ago.
 High Frequency Trading is one of them.
 I'm not an advocate of scalping however in a market as volatile as this scalping is an alternative to trend trading.